 I have been living and working in the Los Angeles area for over seven years.
 I am based in North Hollywood, where I live with my boyfriend and rescue pup, Dollar.
 My home studio is set up with everything I need for remote work, from a powerful updated Mac desktop loaded with design programs to a cutting table and sewing desk for pattern making & sewing.

 Ultimately, I wanted experience in womens apparel and moved to Johnny Was in 2015.
-This was a whole different world at a much larger company with nearly no budget limits for design.
+This was a different world at a much larger company with no budget limits for design.
 The design team pushed our creativity under the helm of head designer Biya Ramar.
 I focused on embroidery development in Photoshop and assisted with silhouette development, fittings, and CADs.
 We had an in-house pattern making team, cut & sew room, as well as an overseas office for final production.
 Although it was a high pressure environment, I honed my design and self editing skills as well as understanding of how the sales & design team need to mesh.

 Ultimately, I knew that I felt really passionate about intimates, swim, and dance wear.
 In 2018 I moved to Carrie Amber Intimates, a woman owned company that offered private label, in house brands, and licensed brands.
-It was another big change where I got to learn about the off-price market and designing for volume sales.
+It was another big change where I got to learn more about the off-price market and designing for volume sales.
 I worked on multiple brands, developing seasonal mood boards, color palettes, and designs that dropped monthly.
 I covered sleepwear, shape wear, sexy, swim, bras, and underwear in both missy and plus sizes.
 I launched their licensed brand collection for Paris Blues Intimates, travel domestically and internationally for trade shows, and launch a rave wear line that sold to Dolls Kill, and Yandy among others.